-- state conversions.
-Persons who were eligible for payments under the federal and state adult assistance programs in December 1973 were automatically eligible for SSI payments beginning January 1974. - state supplementation.
+- state supplementation.
 Payments to eligible persons made under state provisions.
 These payments may vary by the recipient's living situation and by geographic area within the state.
 The payments may be administered by the Social Security Administration or the state. - substantial gainful activity (SGA).
 Describes a level of work activity that is productive and yields or usually yields remuneration or profit.
 The Social Security Administration's regulations establish a dollar amount to indicate whether a person's work is substantial. - Supplemental Security Income (SSI).
 A federal program for low-income aged, blind, and disabled individuals who meet income and resource requirements.
 Beginning in 1974, SSI replaced the former federal and state programs of Old-Age Assistance, Aid to the Blind, and Aid to the Permanently and Totally Disabled.
-SSI is funded by general tax revenues, not Social Security taxes. - Survey of Income and Program Participation (SIPP).
-The SIPP is a household survey of the noninstitutionalized resident population of the United States, conducted by the U.S. Census Bureau.
-It was designed to improve the measurement of the economic situation of persons, families, and households in the United States and to provide a tool for managing and evaluating government transfer and service programs. - suspended benefit.
+SSI is funded by general tax revenues, not Social Security taxes. - suspended benefit.
 A payment that has been temporarily stopped until the condition or conditions causing the suspension are known to have ended.
-The suspension does not affect eligibility for Medicare benefits.
+The suspension does not affect eligibility for Medicaid benefits.